keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/query.md

 }
 {% endhighlight %}

-For this use case, it is also possible to use [`defaultOptions` setting](/extend/generic-extractor/configuration/api/#default-parameters).
+For this use case, it is also possible to use the [`defaultOptions` setting](/extend/generic-extractor/configuration/api/#default-parameters).
 However, we recommend using the `authentication` setting for credentials so that the Generic Extractor configuration does not become a complete mess.